Léon Foucault

+Life

-Early years
+Early years and education

 The son of a publisher, Foucault was born in Paris on 18 September 1819.
 After an education received chiefly at home, he studied medicine, which he abandoned in favour of physics due to a blood phobia.

+Career

 He first directed his attention to the improvement of Louis Daguerre's photographic processes.
 For three years he was experimental assistant to Alfred Donné (1801–1878) in his course of lectures on microscopic anatomy.

 With Hippolyte Fizeau he carried out a series of investigations on the intensity of the light of the sun, as compared with that of carbon in the arc lamp, and of lime in the flame of the oxyhydrogen blowpipe; on the interference of infrared radiation, and of light rays differing greatly in lengths of path; and on the chromatic polarization of light.

 In 1849, Foucault experimentally demonstrated that absorption and emission lines appearing at the same wavelength are both due to the same material, with the difference between the two originating from the temperature of the light source.